teemutammela/contentful-middleman-dynamic-pages/README.md

 # Dynamic Pages with Contentful and Middleman

 This tutorial describes how to create dynamic pages with the [Contentful](https://www.contentful.com/) content management platform and the [Middleman](https://middlemanapp.com/) static site generator.
 Prior methods of combining Contentful and Middleman, such as the [contentful_middleman](https://github.com/contentful/contentful_middleman) gem, involved exporting Contentful entries as a JSON file.
-The dynamic page approach, however, queries content in real time via the Contentful Delivery API without the need for exporting files.
-In addition, this tutorial also describes how to deploy the application to [Netlify](https://www.netlify.com/).
+The dynamic page approach, however, streamlines the development by querying content in real time via the Contentful Delivery API without the need for exporting files.

+In addition, this tutorial describes how to deploy the application to [Netlify](https://www.netlify.com/) and how to setup a Contentful webhook to rebuild the site whenever entries are published.
 This tutorial is written with Unix-like operating systems such as macOS or Linux in mind.

 __NOTE!__ The source code found in this repository is the __end result__ of this tutorial.
 Both cloning the repository _and_ carrying out the tutorial is not necessary.

 This source code is distributed under [Unlicense](https://unlicense.org/) and comes with __absolutely no warranty__.
-The author assumes no responsibility of data loss or any other unintended side-effects.
+The author assumes no responsibility for data loss or any other unintended side-effects.

 ## Author